A Self-Evolving Agentic Framework for Metasurface Inverse Design: Skill File Structure

-The skill artifact studied in this work is best understood as a canonical native skill package rather than as a monolithic prompt blob.
+The learned object studied in this work is a single, versioned skill file rather than an unstructured block of prompt text.
 Let \(S_{i,m}\) denote the active evolved skill after iteration \(i\) and sub-iteration \(m\).
-In the current implementation, the canonical learned object is the Markdown file \texttt{iterN\_subM/.agents/skills/learning-context/SKILL.md}.
-This file is normalized and validated against a minimal schema, including YAML frontmatter with \texttt{name} and \texttt{description} fields and a required \texttt{\#\# Skill Overview} section.
-The meta-agent directly rewrites this canonical \texttt{SKILL.md}, so it is the principal learned artifact carried across the evolution loop.
+In the current implementation, this learned object is the Markdown file \texttt{iterN\_subM/.agents/skills/learning-context/SKILL.md}.
+The file is structured and validated against a minimal schema, including YAML frontmatter with \texttt{name} and \texttt{description} fields and a required \texttt{\#\# Skill Overview} section.
+The meta-agent directly rewrites this \texttt{SKILL.md}, so it is the principal learned object carried across the evolution loop.